-The Authority's state university program bonds have credit ratings of Aa2 and AA from Moody's and Standard & Poor's, respectively.
-The Community College Program, Series 1 bonds are not rated.
+The Authority's state university program bonds are rated Aa2 by Moody's and AA- by S&P Global.
+On June 17, 2017, S&P Global lowered the Authority's credit rating from AA, mirroring its one notch lowering of the Commonwealth of Massachusetts rating from AA+ to AA.
+The Community College Program, Series 1 and Series 2 bonds are not rated.